Formal methods: Specification

+Synthesis

+Program synthesis is the process of automatically creating a program that conforms to a specification.
+Deductive synthesis approaches rely on a complete formal specification of the program, whereas inductive approaches infer the specification from examples.
+Synthesizers perform a search over the space of possible programs to find a program consistent with the specification.
+Because of the size of this search space, developing efficient search algorithms is one of the major challenges in program synthesis.

 Verification

 Formal verification is the use of software tools to prove properties of a formal specification, or to prove that a formal model of a system implementation satisfies its specification.

 Once a formal specification has been developed, the specification may be used as the basis for proving properties of the specification, and by inference, properties of the system implementation.

 Sign-off verification

 Sign-off verification is the use of a formal verification tool that is highly trusted.
 Such a tool can replace traditional verification methods (the tool may even be certified).

 Human-directed proof

 Sometimes, the motivation for proving the correctness of a system is not the obvious need for reassurance of the correctness of the system, but a desire to understand the system better.
 Consequently, some proofs of correctness are produced in the style of mathematical proof: handwritten (or typeset) using natural language, using a level of informality common to such proofs.
 A "good" proof is one that is readable and understandable by other human readers.

 Critics of such approaches point out that the ambiguity inherent in natural language allows errors to be undetected in such proofs; often, subtle errors can be present in the low-level details typically overlooked by such proofs.
 Additionally, the work involved in producing such a good proof requires a high level of mathematical sophistication and expertise.